 I was recently interviewed by Mergers & Inquisitions about hedge fund case studies.
 During such a case study, a potential employer will ask you to analyze a stock and get back to him/her with your recommendation, often providing strict timelines and little guidance on what you should deliver.
-The case study is highly representative of what you can expect to do every day as a buy-side analyst.
+The case study is representative of what you can expect to do every day as a buy-side analyst.

 The interview was over two hours long, and will be rolled out in four parts.
 Part 1 was published today, and the remaining articles will be rolled out over the next few weeks.

 I know many people here are seeking buy-side jobs, so you may find the article informative as it details what you can expect during a case study and how you can impress your buy-side interviewers.
 The advice is also highly transferable to sell-side recruiting processes.
-Both sell-side and buy-side employers want to know how you think about investing and how repeatable your research process is, and how you perform on a case study is often the most critical determinant in whether you will get a job offer.
+Both sell-side and buy-side employers want to know how you think about investing and how repeatable your research process is, and how you perform on a case study is often the most critical determinant in whether you will get an offer.